antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 Increases your experience gained from killing enemies.

 ### Magic Find
-Increases the chance of finding Satanic / Set / Angelic items by the amount of Magic Find.
+Increases the chance of finding Satanic / Set / Angelic items (and probably Heroics, but not confirmed yet) by the amount of Magic Find.
 There are no breakpoints for Magic Find in Hero Siege 2!

 **Example:**
 With 300% Magic Find you are 3x more likely to drop your desired item.